Parallel transport for Higgs bundles over p-adic curves: Small Higgs bundles with strongly semi-stable reduction of degree zero

-\begin{proof} Let $J_K$ be the Jacobian of $X_K$ and $J$ its N\'eron model, which is isomorphic to the connected component of the relative Picard $\Pic_{X/S}^0$ (\cite{BLR} 9.5 theorem 1).
-After taking an extension of $K$ and choosing an $S$-point of $X$, we take a closed immersion $X_K\to J_K$ defined by this point.
-The multiplication by $p^n$ on $J_K$ induces an \'etale cover $f_K:X_{n,K}\to X_K$.
-After replacing $K$ by a finite extension, there exist an $S$-model $X_n$ with semi-stable reduction of $X_{n,K}$ and a model $f:X_n\to X$ of $f_K$.
+\begin{proof} Let $J_K$ be the Jacobian of $X_K$ and $J$ its N\'eron model over $S$, which is isomorphic to the neutral component of the relative Picard scheme $\Pic_{X/S}^0$ (\cite{BLR} 9.5 theorem 1).
+After taking an extension of $K$ and choosing an $S$-point of $X$, we obtain a closed immersion $X_K\to J_K$ defined by this point.
+The multiplication by $p^n$ on $J_K$ induces an \'etale cover $f_K:X_{n,K}\to X_K$ by base change.
+After replacing $K$ by a finite extension, there exist a semi-stable $S$-model $X_n$ of $X_{n,K}$ and a model $f:X_n\to X$ of $f_K$.

-If $J_{n,K}$ denotes the Jacobian of $X_{n,K}$ and $J_n$ its N\'eron model, $f_K$ induces a morphism $g_K:J_{n,K}\to J_K$ by the Albanese property and $g_K$ factors through $p^n:J_K\to J_K$.
-Moreover, by the universal property of N\'eron models, $g_K$ induces a morphism $g:J_n\to J$, which factors through $p^n$.
+If $J_{n,K}$ denotes the Jacobian of $X_{n,K}$ and $J_n$ its N\'eron model over $S$, $f_K$ induces a morphism $g_K:J_{n,K}\to J_K$ by the Albanese property and $g_K$ factors through $p^n:J_K\to J_K$.
+Moreover, by the universal property of N\'eron models, $g_K$ induces an $S$-morphism $g:J_n\to J$, which factors through $p^n$.
 Now we consider the following diagram of global sections of differentials: